linustws/climate-prediction/README.md

-# climate-predict
+# climate-prediction
-use ml to predict weather changes
+use ml to predict climate changes